Spaghetti House siege: Background

 Post-Second World War Britain had a shortage of labour, which led to official policies to attract workers from the British Empire and Commonwealth countries.
 These people were placed in low-pay, low-skill employment, which forced them to live in poor housing.
-Economic circumstances and what were seen by many in the black communities as racist policies applied by the British government, led to a rise in militancy, particularly among the West Indian community; their feelings were exacerbated by police harassment and discrimination in the education sector.
+Economic circumstances and what were seen by many in the black communities as racist policies applied by the British government led to a rise in militancy, particularly among the West Indian community; their feelings were exacerbated by police harassment and discrimination in the education sector.
 Ambalavaner Sivanandan, the director of the Institute of Race Relations in the mid-1970s, identifies that while the first generation had become partly assimilated into British society, the second generation were increasingly rebellious.

 The ringleader of the attempted robbery of a branch of the Spaghetti House restaurant was Franklin Davies, a 28-year-old Nigerian student who had previously served time in prison for armed robbery; he was accompanied by two men, Wesley Dick (later known as Shujaa Moshesh), a 24-year-old West Indian, and Anthony "Bonsu" Munroe, a 22-year-old Guyanese.
 All three had been involved in black liberation organisations.
 Davies had tried to enlist in the guerrilla armies of Zimbabwe African National Union and FRELIMO in Africa; Munroe had links to the Black Power movement; Dick was an attendee at meetings of the Black Panthers, the Black Liberation Front (BLF), the Fasimba, and the Black Unity and Freedom Party; he regularly visited the offices of the Institute of Race Relations to volunteer and access their library.
 Sivanandan and the historian Rob Waters identify that the three men were attempting to obtain money to "finance black supplementary schools and support African liberation struggles".

-In the mid-1970s the branch managers of the London-based Spaghetti House restaurant chain would close their branches every Saturday night and meet at the company's Knightsbridge branch.
-The outlet would be closed, but managers would deposit the week's takings there, before it was paid into a night safe at a nearby bank.
+In the mid-1970s the branch managers of the London-based Spaghetti House restaurant chain met every Saturday night at the company's Knightsbridge location, after closing their branches at the end of the evening's business.
+The managers deposited their week's takings at the Knightsbridge restaurant, before it was deposited in a night safe at a nearby bank.